 Go to Settings > Security > Trust Agents and turn Smart Lock on.
 Once it's enabled, you'll see Smart Lock as a sub-heading in Security.
 You can choose from Trusted Devices (such as smartwatches or Bluetooth speakers), Trusted Places (such as your home or office), Trusted Face, Trusted Voice or On-Body Detection.

-Process Stats is one of the many great features in Developer Options.
-It provides a whole host of geeky stats about running processes on your Android device.
+Process Stats is one of the many great features in Developer options (see step 1).
+It provides a whole host of geeky stats about processes running on your Android device.
 You'll see a list of all currently running processes.
 Tapping on any of them will bring up RAM usage, run time and running processes list.
 You can also force stop any process here.

 This simple but ultra-useful feature can be found in Android's Accessibility settings.
 Once enabled, a triple-tap of the screen will allow you to zoom in on any part of the Android system, which is great for getting up close and personal in photo sharing apps or for reading fine print that you can't zoom into.